What is root planing?

 One of the main reasons why dentists recommend root planing is due to the development of late-stage gum disease.
 This is often because patients will tend to skip their dental visits, which includes the removal of plaque along the gumline.
 If this substance stays near the gumline too long, it can result in painful, sore, infected gums that lead to bleeding.
 Plaque is also a major contributor to halitosis and increases the chances of anaerobic bacteria multiplying in your mouth.
 Gums can also begin to pull away from the teeth, which results in hard mineral tartar deposits.
 These are tell-tale signs that your chompers have entered the late stages of gum disease.

 In these cases, a dentist will try to remove the plaque by cleaning or "irrigating" the space between your teeth and gums all the way down to the roots to remove the plaque and reduce the chances of infection.
-If a growth is already present, a dentist might also use antibiotic fibers to kill off the bacteria.
+If a growth is already present, a dentist might also use antibiotic fibers to knock off the bacteria.
 Though not usually painful, dental scaling takes time and can become uncomfortable, so a professional will often utilize local anesthesia.
 Many times, a dentist will then schedule a follow-up appointment about six weeks from the procedure to see how your gums are doing and will likely schedule regular dental cleanings every three months instead of the usual six months to ensure that bacteria and plaque aren't creeping in.

 Post root planing plans